eth-tan13/Coding-project/README.md

-# Smoothie Makers 🍓🥤
+Smoothie Makers 🍓🥤

-**Smoothie Makers** is a text-based Python game where players collect ingredients, blend smoothies, earn money, and upgrade their equipment to grow their smoothie business.
+Smoothie Makers is a text-based Python game where players collect ingredients, blend smoothies, earn money, and upgrade their equipment to grow their smoothie business.

-Created by **Ethan Tan** and **Pan Chenxuan**.
+Created by Ethan Tan and Pan Chenxuan.

----

-# 🎮 Game Features
+🎮 Game Features

-* Collect ingredients from different areas
+Collect ingredients from different areas

-* Blend custom smoothies
+Blend custom smoothies

-* Earn money by selling smoothies
+Earn money by selling smoothies

-* Upgrade your blender to add more ingredients
+Upgrade your blender to add more ingredients

-* Upgrade your backpack to carry more ingredients
+Upgrade your backpack to carry more ingredients

-* Unlock advanced ingredient areas
+Unlock advanced ingredient areas

-* Simple shop system with upgrades
+Simple shop system with upgrades

-* Hidden admin panel
+Hidden admin panel for fun cheats

----

-# 🧾 Ingredients
+🧾 Ingredients

 The game currently includes the following ingredients:

-* Banana
+Banana

-* Strawberry
+Strawberry

-* Milk
+Milk

-* Blueberry
+Blueberry

-* Apple
+Apple

-* Pear
+Pear

-Different ingredients give different smoothie prices.
+Each ingredient contributes differently to smoothie prices.

----

-# 🗺️ Areas
+🗺️ Areas

-### Basic Area
+Basic Area

 Available at the start of the game.

-You can collect:

-* Milk
-* Banana
-* Strawberry

-### Advanced Area

-Unlocked after blending **5 smoothies**.

-You can collect:

-* Blueberry
-* Apple
-* Pear

----

-# 🛒 Shop Upgrades

-Players can spend money to upgrade their equipment.

-### Blender Upgrade

-* Increases the number of ingredients you can add to a smoothie.

-### Cashier Upgrade

-* Improves your shop efficiency.

-### Backpack Upgrade

-* Allows you to carry more ingredients.

----

-# 🎯 How to Play

-1. Collect ingredients.
-2. Blend smoothies.
-3. Sell them to earn money.
-4. Buy upgrades from the shop.
-5. Unlock the advanced ingredient area.

-Try to create the best smoothies and grow your smoothie business!

----

-# 🛠️ Built With

-* Python
-* Random module
-* Time module

----

-# 👨‍💻 Developers

-* Ethan Tan
-* Pan Chenxuan

----

-# 📜 License

-This project is free to use for learning and educational purposes.
+Collect: Milk, Banana, Strawberry

+Advanced Area

+Unlocked after blending 5 smoothies.

+Collect: Blueberry, Apple, Pear

+🛒 Shop Upgrades

+Players can spend money to upgrade their equipment:

+Blender Upgrade: Add more ingredients to a smoothie

+Cashier Upgrade: Serve customers faster

+Backpack Upgrade: Carry more ingredients

+💻 How to Play / Run the Game

+You can play the game without installing Git!

+Step 1: Download the Game

+Go to the GitHub repository page.

+Click the green Code button.

+Click Download ZIP.

+Extract the ZIP file to any folder.

+Step 2: Run the Game

+Make sure you have Python installed.

+Open the folder where the game is.

+Make sure the file is named smoothie_game.py.

+Run the game with:

+python smoothie_game.py

+⚠️ If the file is not .py, copy the code into a new file named smoothie_game.py.

+🎯 How to Play the Game

+Collect ingredients.

+Blend smoothies.

+Sell them to earn money.

+Buy upgrades from the shop.

+Unlock the advanced ingredient area.

+Make the tastiest smoothies and grow your smoothie empire!

+🛠️ Built With

+Python

+random module

+time module

+👨‍💻 Developers

+Ethan Tan

+Pan Chenxuan

+📜 License

+All rights reserved.

+You may not copy, distribute, or use this project for any purpose without the explicit permission of the creators, Ethan Tan and Pan Chenxuan.